eghor2005/AquaFlora/README.md

 ## ⚠️ Important Notes

 1. **Power Considerations**
-   - Relays require separate power for pumps/valves
+   - Common Relays (NOT SSR) require separate power for pumps/valves
    - Do not power pumps directly from Arduino
    - Use appropriate flyback diodes for inductive loads